VelizarMihaylov/air-quality-app/README.md

 ### Cross browser / Cross Device testing

-The project was briefly tested on Chrome, Safari and FireFox and at various breaking points using the built in DevTools those browsers provide.
+The project was briefly tested on Chrome and Safari and at various breaking points using the built in DevTools those browsers provide.
 I also tested it on my IPhone and IPad.
 We should do more testing, ideally using actual devices, to make sure there are no inconsistencies in the user experience.

 ### Building custom search box component